Major indexes rise broadly on Wall Street, adding to gains - KESQ

 AP Business Writer

-Stocks rose broadly in morning trading on Wall Street Thursday as the market builds momentum a day after breaking a three-day losing streak.
-The S&P 500 added 1.3%, putting the benchmark index into the green for the week.
-The Dow Jones Industrial Average rose 1.2%, while the tech-heavy Nasdaq rose 1.5%.
-Health care stocks were putting up some of the best gains, led by a 5.6% jump in UnitedHealth Group.
+Stocks rose broadly on Wall Street Thursday as the market builds momentum a day after breaking a three-day losing streak.
+The S&P 500 added 1.5%, putting the benchmark index into the green for the week.
+The Dow Jones Industrial Average rose 1.4%, while the tech-heavy Nasdaq rose 1.5%.
+Health care stocks were putting up some of the best gains, led by a 4.6% jump in UnitedHealth Group.
 The leading health insurer reported earnings that easily beat analysts’ forecasts.
-Crude oil prices were modestly higher, and the yield on the 10-year Treasury fell slightly to 1.53%.
+The Labor Department reported a weekly drop in Americans applying for unemployment benefits.
+The yield on the 10-year Treasury fell to 1.52%.